turnitin/perl-coding-exercise/README.md

 install the modules listed in that file.
 When we run `docker-compose up --build` the container for your service will be built and ready to go.

-If you use postgres database, there is a starter [`app.sql`](sql/app.sql) file in the `sql` directory Modify this to set up your desired database schema.
-To recreate the database you will need to reload and refresh the docker volumes with `docker-compose up -V`
+If you use a Postgres database, there is a starter [`app.sql`](sql/app.sql) file in the `sql` directory.
+Modify this to set up your desired database schema.
+To recreate the database you will need to reload and refresh the Docker volumes with `docker-compose up -V`

-There is a redis cache, if you do use it, you can wipe / recreate the cache, to do so reload similarly to the DB schema with `docker-compose up -V`.
+If you use a Redis cache, you can wipe / recreate the cache with `docker-compose up -V`, similarly to the DB schema.

 If you need to change the command that is used at start up (currently `CMD [ "perl", "app.pl" ]`), change the `CMD` that is used by the [`Dockerfile`](Dockerfile).